-Detroit should consider partnering to create goals and develop a plan for promoting the renewable energy and green practices in both new construction and renovations.
+Detroit should consider partnering to create goals and develop a plan for promoting the

 Detroit could create a green building taskforce that provides guidance on policies and strategies.
-This task force could be appointed by the city council and include stakeholders with a range of perspectives on environmental and policy issues.
-56 As an example, in 2004, Boston convened such a taskforce and subsequently become a national leader in this field, 57 and the first city in the nation to require a green building standard through municipal zoning requirements.
-58
+This task force could be appointed by the city council and include stakeholders with a range of perspectives on environmental and policy issues.56 As an example, in 2004, Boston convened such a taskforce and subsequently become a national leader in this field,57 and the first city in the nation to require a green building standard through municipal zoning requirements.58

-Detroit can encourage the construction of renewable energy buildings and green/sustainable infrastructure by pursuing local, state, and national incentive and funding programs.
+Detroit can encourage the construction of renewable energy buildings and green/ sustainable infrastructure by pursuing local, state, and national incentive and funding programs.
 Many such programs exist to support renewable energy for the design and development of new construction.
 These programs include: